soychae93/LIF-RNN-fitting-on-Neuronal-Data/README.md

 <img width="632" height="290" alt="image" src="https://github.com/user-attachments/assets/75d656d3-e1c6-4cbe-bcbc-92c3f7d652c2" />

 To ensure system stability, the eigenvalues of the recurrent weight matrix are kept below 1.
 This implementation is heavily inspired by control theory.
-For example, the controllability of the network is enhanced by aligning the neural state space with highly controllable directions, identified through eigendecomposition of the controllability Gramian.
+For example, the controllability of the network is enhanced by aligning the neural state space with highly controllable directions, identified through eigendecomposition of the controllability Gramian [1, 2].

 # Ongoing Work
 ## LIF RNN fitting on simulated data